-This project explores the role of oligodendrocytes in Fragile X. The team will test if improving these support cells’ function can restore normal brain activity to treat Fragile X.
+This project explores the role of oligodendrocytes in Fragile X. The team will test if improving these cells’ function can restore normal brain activity to treat Fragile X.

 Read moreUniversity of Edinburgh, Scotland